Online: April 12, Onsite: May 2- June 6, 2020

 Students are required to purchase Emergency Care (13th Edition), which can be purchased here on Amazon.
 Students are not required or expected to read textbooks before the course start date.

 Non Residential - does not include food and lodging.
-Please note that the course does not run on weekends.
-Students should expect to spend at least one weekend on a clinical rotation.
+Please note that students should expect to spend at least one weekend on a clinical rotation in addition to the Saturday class time.

 Remote Medical Training HQ - Bellingham, WA